Who Is Paris Hilton?

 Hilton spent her childhood moving from one luxury home to another.
 While living in the family's Beverly Hills mansion, she attended her freshman year of high school at the Marywood-Palm Valley School in California.
 When the Hilton family relocated to New York City in 1996, she continued her studies at the Dwight School.
 At this time, the family took up residence in a suite at the Waldorf Astoria Hotel in Manhattan, and frequently vacationed at a multimillion-dollar home in the Hamptons.

 As East Coast transplants, Hilton and her sister regularly attended society functions, charitable events, fashion shows and A-list parties.
 The two soon became regulars on the red carpet, and a titillating 2000 Vanity Fair spread shot by famed photographer David LaChapelle cemented their burgeoning fame.

 Around this time, Hilton signed with Donald Trump's modeling agency, T Management.
 She was soon seen in a flurry of campaigns for leading clothing designers such as Christian Dior and Tommy Hilfiger, as well as national publications.
-Hilton has since worked with other top agencies, including Ford Models Management and London's Model 1 Agency.
+Hilton went on to work with other top agencies, including Ford Models Management and London's Model 1 Agency.